jablackburn-wm/python-image-filters/README.md

 ### main.py

 this is the main file used to call the discriminate function. specify the arguments you want to use beforehand.
+Use an "Inputs" folder for simplicity and organization.

 # pixelizer